 Take a look at our Great Spotted Woodpecker bird guide.
-As the most common of the three woodpecker species in the UK, you could be lucky enough to see one in your garden relatively often.
+As the most common of the three woodpecker species in the UK, you could be lucky enough to see one in your garden.
 Did you know, sometimes a woodpecker can be heard drumming into a tree from 400m away?
 Great Spotted Woodpeckers usually love live food.
 They enjoy larvae, ants and spiders especially.
-However, if you lave peanuts, suet or sunflower seeds out in the garden, they’re sure to flock!
+However, if you have peanuts, suet or sunflower seeds out in the garden, look out for them!

 Find out more below.
 Want to learn about a different bird species?
 Check out our bird guide.